osisoft/OSI-Samples-OCS/basic_samples/Authentication/AuthorizationCodeFlow/PowerBI/README.md

 ## Building without Visual Studio

-Visual Studio builds Custom Connectors into a `.zip` file with a custom file extension, `.mez`.
+As of Power BI Version 2.84.861.0 64-bit (August 2020), Visual Studio builds Custom Connectors into a `.zip` file with a custom file extension, `.mez`.
 Since these files are in reality simple `.zip` files, it is possible to build or update the connector without using Visual Studio.

 To build the connector: